Website Optimization Measures, Part XIV

 -

 Reviewing and optimizing social markup.
-First, read my tweet from that evening.
-Then—check out my post on “minimal social markup.”
+First, check my tweet from that evening.
+Then—have a look at my post on “minimal social markup.”
 The minimum markup isn’t as minimal as HTML would allow it—but it’s still more minimal than what I used to work with up until now.

 -